BrentDietrich/test/README.md

 ## Todos
+- dependecies
-- codeclimate's nodesecurity doesn't work with yarn.lock file right now, there working on it.
+  - [vulnerabilities] codeclimate's nodesecurity doesn't work with yarn.lock file right now, there working on it.
 See (https://github.com/nodesecurity/nsp/pull/142)